arsh-k/pde-on-gpu-arsh-kumbhat/PorousConvection/README.md

 \frac{\partial T}{\partial t}+\frac{1}{\phi} \boldsymbol{q}_D \cdot \nabla T-\frac{\lambda}{\rho c_p} \nabla \cdot \nabla T=0
 $$

-The above equation represents the transient advection-diffusion equation where the Darcy flux term contributes to the advection of the temperature and the temperature is diffused with the diffusion coefficient ($\lambda/(\rho c_p)$).
-This equation is also the temperature residual in our simulation to observe the convergence of our stencil solver.
+The above equation represents the transient advection-diffusion equation where the Darcy flux term contributes to the advection of the temperature and the temperature is diffused with the diffusion coefficient ($\lambda /(\rho c_p)$).
+This equation is also the temperature residual in our simulation to observe the convergence of our stencil-based solver.

 #### Boussinesq Approximation
 In order to account for the buoyancy which is observed by the change in fluid density as a function of temperature.
 We incorporate this via a linear dependency of fluid density on the temperature as shown below: